arc71080/group_project_3/README.md

 David Rojas<br/>

 ## Project Motivation
-Our motivation for this project was to inform the general public of the This project allows a user to analyze the data of school shootings in the United States from 1999 to 2023.
+Our motivation for this project was to inform the general public of the rise of school shootings since Columbine in 1999.
+There have been 389 school shootings since this fatal incident.
+This project allows a user to analyze the data of school shootings in the United States from 1999 to 2023.
+They will be able to interact by choosing states to see the school shootings in that state.
+A map to see the locations of school shootings with a maker-size to show the number of casualties.

 ## Technology
 Jupyter Notebook: Used to make an API call to the census to retrieve state and county demographics.<br/>
-SQL: Used to create tables to make an ERD<br/>
+SQL: Used to create tables by adding columns and importing the CSV.
+Then used to make an ERD<br/>
-SQLite: Used by pulling the shooting, state, and county CSV to create the Flask API.<br/>
+SQLite: Used by pulling the shooting, state, and county CSV in the database then using the saved file to create the Flask API.<br/>
 JavaScript: Used to create the map and other interactive tools.<br/>
 HTML and CSS: Used to